 Save Soap For When They Really Need A Good Clean

 Babies have delicate, sensitive skin.
 Be sure not to use soaps on them that are harsh and can dry their skin out.
-When your kid needs a “real” bath… use a mild cleanser in order to get rid of grease, excess oils and dirt without over doing it… hence the mild part.
-Most kids are too greasy and don’t get this dirty of a regular basis.
+When your kid needs a “real” bath… use a mild cleanser in order to get rid of grease, excess oils and dirt without overdoing it… hence the mild part.
+Most kids are too greasy and don’t get this dirty on a regular basis.

 My boys stay pretty clean, especially during the winter.
 They love taking baths and playing in the tub so we usually end up with 2-3 baths a week, but only one of those baths requires soap.
 During the summer, they play outside a lot.
 They’re boys, and they get dirty which means they get more baths with soap during the summer.